P.E and Sport Funding

 - Provide extra, additional equipment to ensure that the PE curriculum can be taught effectively

-- Transport children to activities and competitions and release teachers to accompany the children
+- Transport children to more inclusive sporting opportunities and competitions and release teachers to accompany the children

 - Access further specialist coaching through the School Games Organiser, for example cricket